ehando/uber/README.md

     addMarkers(data = map, lat = ~Lat, lng = ~Lon)
   })
 ```
-- For the model I made a two models showing the trend over time.
-One shows the overall trends and one shows the trend by weekday
+- For the model I made a model predicting trips over time.
+One shows the overall fit and one shows the fit by weekday
 ```
   output$mod1 <- renderPlot({
     mod <- lm(n ~ weekday, data = daily)